nicholas-fong/Hong-Kong-Trails-GPX-KML/library/README.md

 Ocassionally some gpx files are "corrupted" and they fail to work in handheld devices.

-gpx2gpx.py can clean up the gpx file so that it confirms to GPX XML Schema.
+gpx2gpx.py can sometimes clean up the corrupted gpx file (within reasons) so that it conforms to GPX XML Schema.
 [GPX 1.1 Schema Documentation](https://www.topografix.com/GPX/1/1/).

 To clean `hiking.gpx`:
 ```